Content Marketing Agency

 Our content writers can help you turn traffic into conversions through persuasive, optimised copy.
 Get in touch to learn more today.

 Burgess Pet Care

 Increase in revenue

 What Is Content Marketing?

 Content marketing is all about producing high-quality content that is relevant and useful to your audience.
+Content is also forms a significant aspect of Google’s quality guidelines (known as E-E-A-T (Expertise, Experience, Authority and Trust).
 It is the proven practice of generating interest in your business and its products/services by creating and sharing relevant articles, videos, podcasts, and other media to engage them.

 For this reason, you could say it’s the one core marketing strategy that puts the customer first, at the centre, and pivots around their needs…

 The logic behind content marketing is this.
 If your business puts out useful content on topics related to what you’re selling, the people that stumble across it – either coincidentally or those actively searching for it – will: